WHO reaffirms mpox outbreak in Africa still meets criteria for a public health emergency of international concern

 Rapid spread of the clade Ib variant in the Eastern Democratic Republic of the Congo (DRC) and reports of cases in several neighboring countries (e.g., Burundi, Kenya, Rwanda, Uganda)

-Although the epidemiology is not fully understood, there are currently two distinct ongoing outbreaks in the DRC:
+Although the epidemiology is not fully understood, the current spread of mpox in Africa is attributed to two distinct ongoing outbreaks in the DRC:

-A clade Ib outbreak in the eastern part of the country which has been rapidly spreading and reaching neighboring countries which have not previously reported mpox cases.
+A clade Ib outbreak in the eastern part of the country that has been rapidly spreading and reaching neighboring countries that have not previously reported mpox cases.
 The outbreak is affecting both children and adults, and is spreading rapidly among adults through close contact including sexual contact identified within networks of sex workers and their clients.

-At the time of publication, travel-related cases of clade Ib mpox have now also been reported in some countries outside of Africa including India, Sweden, Thailand, Germany, the US, and the UK.
+Travel-related cases of clade Ib mpox have now also been reported in countries outside of Africa including India, Sweden, Thailand, Germany, the US, the UK, Belgium, Canada, and France.

 The first case of clade Ib mpox detected in the US was reported on 16 November 2024.
 The infection was diagnosed in a person in California who recently traveled to the US from Eastern Africa.[28]

-It is unclear at this time whether disease caused by the clade Ib variant differs from that of the clade II variant that caused the 2022 global outbreak, or whether current vaccines are effective against the new variant.
+It is unclear at this time whether disease caused by the clade Ib variant differs from that of the clade II variant that caused the ongoing 2022 global outbreak, or whether current vaccines are effective against the new variant.
+However, the clinical presentation of clade Ib mpox appears to be similar to the signs and symptoms reported in the global clade II mpox outbreak, and differs from clade I outbreaks elsewhere in Africa.

 Updated information on the situation is available from public health authorities.